Table of Content

 What Is Bipolar Psychosis?

 Bipolar psychosis can be described as a disconnection from reality that a person experiences when dealing with the disorder.
 They struggle to have a clear distinction between reality and imagination, leading to delusions and hallucinations.
-It also comes with extreme mood swings and behavioral alterations that are common with bipolar.
+It also comes with extreme mood swings and behavioural alterations that are common with bipolar.

 Symptoms of Bipolar Psychosis